 Joined Management Board – 1995

 Ian Horsburgh was a Planner with Cardiff Council in various guises between 1972 and 2009.
-He is now ‘retired’ but still involved with community groups and also helping gypsies and travellers.
+He is now ‘retired’ but has been involved with community groups and also helping gypsies and travellers.
 He has been involved with Planning Aid since 1976 and was instrumental in making South Wales Planning Aid, the precursor of Planning Aid Wales, an independent charity.
-He has previously served as Chair of the organisation and is a Board member, heading the Marketing Group.
+He has previously served as Chair of the organisation and is a Board member.